baitmooth/snow/docs/guides/Inkscape_Guide.md

 ## Uploading

-- Go to the github page https://github.com/Donnnno/Arcticons/ in a browser
+- Go to the github page https://github.com/baitmooth/snow/ in a browser
 - On the top-right corner, click the Fork button.
-You'll get your very own clone of Arcticons!
+You'll get your very own clone of Snow!
 (You need a GitHub account for this)
 - Once in your fork, click "other" directory
 - Click "Add file" > Upload files > choose your files
 - Select your masterpiece(s) and Commit changes (you can add a commit message if you want)
-- There will be a dialog "... is 1 commit ahead of Donno:Arcticons"
+- There will be a dialog "... is 1 commit ahead of baitmooth:snow"
 - Click "Contribute" > "Open pull request"
 - Type the pull-request message (e.g. name of the icons)
 - Click "create pull request"